lpgthayaparan/leannthayaparan/content/event/covid-19-a-multipeak-sir-based-model-for-learning-waves-and-optimizing-testing/index-1.md

 ---
-title: "INFORMS 2021: COVID-19: A Multipeak SIR Based Model for Learning Waves and Optimizing Testing"
+title: "INFORMS, 2021: COVID-19: A Multipeak SIR Based Model for Learning Waves and Optimizing Testing"
 abstract: The COVID-19 pandemic has been marked by several waves.
 Traditional epidemiology models are not equipped to handle them.
 We propose a novel